joshi-stuff/joshi/README.md

    optimized for small systems, `joshi` is very lightweight, with a reasonable performance.

-### Why shouldn't I use joshi
+### Why you shouldn't use joshi

 Because `joshi` is something new you should not expect a lot of support or goodies from the community.

-Also, it is important to keep in mind that `joshi` is targeting `Linux` systems (and especially [ArchLinux](https://archlinux.org/)) for developing terminal tools or daemons.
+Also, it is important to keep in mind that `joshi` is targeting `Linux` systems for developing terminal tools or daemons.
 So, don't create web servers or any other performance critical tool with it!

 Finally, `Duktape` only supports `ECMAScript 5`, however there are plans to support `ECMAScript 6+` in the future.
 But for now, if you want to use